How Q magnets work

 (Magnet Strength + Magnet Size) X Field Gradient = Therapeutic Effect

 Where the combination of Magnet Strength (measured in Tesla or Gauss) and Magnet Size determines the depth of penetration and Magnetic Field Gradient is the change in the field strength over distance.
-The Therapeutic Effect is the temporary relief of minor aches and pains.
+The Therapeutic Effect assists users to recover from injury and be more comfortable and active, without harmful side-effects.

 Like most therapies, be they pharmaceutical or manual, how Q magnets work is not fully understood.
 However, the evidence suggests that the most likely mechanism of action is that the steep field gradients generated by the Quadrapolar magnetic field is altering nerve excitability as a result of changes in membrane permeability to sodium and calcium ions (McLean et al., 1995 & 1997; Cavopol et al., 1995).